Douglas Shire Council

 - Accommodation and Food Services (1,325 people or 23.9%)

 - Transport, Postal and Warehousing (467 people or 8.4%)

 - Construction (459 people or 8.3%)

 In combination these three fields accounted for 2,251 people in total or 40.6% of the local workers.

 In comparison, Queensland employed 5.7% in Accommodation and Food Services; 5.7% in Transport, Postal and Warehousing and 11.1% in Construction.

 The major differences between the jobs held by the full-time equivalent local workers of Douglas Shire Council and Queensland were:

-- Administrative and Support Services (+10 full-time equivalent local workers)
+- Health Care and Social Assistance (+34 full-time equivalent local workers)